Stoppedwumm-Studios/opensource-roblox/README.md

 Create a release, and all servers will be shutdown to update. *Hint: All servers check in a 20 second interval for new releases*

 ## WARNING
 They will be saved as Scripts in the ServerScriptService.
+I'm going to add client side too.